Of all the questions asked in the world, the one we receive the most is "how to care for our sensitive skin?"

 How to Patch Test your Skin

 If you're suffering from sensitive skin and are unaware of what product or ingredients to use, the best way to find this out is to follow a patch test.
 Patch testing is an ideal solution for preventing skin irritation.
-However, many don't have clue how to perform it.
+However, many don't have a clue how to perform it.

 Here's a step-by-step process on how you can patch test your skin.